Calorie Deficit Calculator for Teenagers – Safe Weight Loss

 📖 Teen Daily Calorie Needs Reference

-Source: Dietary Reference Intakes (DRI) — National Academy of Medicine.
+Source: Dietary Reference Intakes (DRI).
 Values represent estimated energy requirements for healthy teenagers by sex and activity.

 Age & Sex Sedentary Moderately Active Active